Riparian Plant Restoration

 A management tool for restoration in Hawaii Version 2.0

-Riparian Plant Restoration compiles information from current restoration projects and comprehensive literature research with guidance from engineers, hydrologists, botanists, soil scientists, and conservation biologists.
-Version 1.0 funded by the NRCS Tropical Technology Consortium, is a model based on 37 species commonly used in current streamside restoration projects.
-In Version 2.0 we have modified the database and added to the selection of taxa; it now incorporates 107 species (100 native Hawaiian species and 7 Polynesian introductions).
+Riparian Plant Restoration (Authors: L.M.
+Crago, C.F.
+Puttock, and S.A.
+James) compiles information from current restoration projects and comprehensive literature research with guidance from engineers, hydrologists, botanists, soil scientists, and conservation biologists.
+Version 1.0 funded by the NRCS Tropical Technology Consortium, was a model based on 37 species commonly used in current streamside restoration projects.
+Version 2.0 incorporated 107 species (100 native Hawaiian species and 7 Polynesian introductions).

 The establishment or preservation of a riparian buffer is essential in the reduction of nonpoint source pollution of Hawai‘is streams, waterways, and oceans.
 Healthy native riparian buffers trap sediment, slow water velocity, reduce flooding risk, increase water absorption, filter out pollutants, reduce erosion, and increase streambank stability.